Hyundai Kona Hybrid engines, drive & performance

 Hyundai Kona Hybrid 0-62mph, top speed and acceleration

-Depending on which trim level you go for, the Kona Hybrid will do 0-62mph in between 11.2 and 11.6 seconds (the Premium and Premium SE are marginally slower due to their larger, 18-inch wheels).
+Depending on which trim level you go for, the Kona Hybrid will do 0-62mph in between 11.0 and 11.3 seconds (the Premium and Ultimate are marginally slower than the SE Connect due to their larger, 18-inch wheels).
 This is about the same as rivals like the Kia Niro and Toyota C-HR, while more expensive alternatives such as the Lexus NX 300h and Honda CR-V Hybrid are noticeably faster.

 The Kona Hybrid is at its best when you’re not in a hurry: ask for maximum acceleration and the six-speed automatic gearbox will – after a slight pause – kick down a couple of ratios to get you up to speed.
 This causes the engine to rev loudly and coarsely, and it sounds like the engine is having to work very hard for the little acceleration it can provide

-The handling is one of the Kona Hybrid’s biggest shortfalls.
-It suffers from a lot of body lean when you turn into a corner, and while the steering wheel is very light, it doesn’t feel very precise, and ultimately the Kona isn’t much fun to drive.
+Handling is one of the Kona Hybrid’s biggest shortfalls.
+It leans quite a bit when you turn into a corner, and while the steering wheel is very light, it doesn’t feel very precise, and ultimately the Kona isn’t much fun to drive.
 The 2021 facelift brought some suspension improvements that boosted ride quality, although the car is still susceptible to the odd sharp jolt coming through the cabin.

 In This Review

-- 4Engines, drive & performance - currently readingThe Hyundai Kona Hybrid is efficient, but it feels as slow as the performance figures suggest and isn't exactly thrilling to drive, either
+- 4Engines, drive & performance - currently readingThe Hyundai Kona Hybrid is efficient, but it feels as slow as the on-paper performance figures suggest and isn't exactly thrilling to drive, either

 - 7Reliability & safetyThe Hyundai Kona gets a five-star Euro NCAP crash-test score, but it’s a shame that so many of the driver aids are optional